 Also, our pending patent applications may not issue, and we may not receive any additional patents.
 Our patents might not contain claims that are sufficiently broad to prevent others from utilizing our technologies.
 For instance, GB-102 uses our proprietary aggregating microparticle technologies to deliver sunitinib for ocular treatment.
 If a competitor develops a product that uses a different particle or non-particle technology to deliver sunitinib to the eye, it may be able to compete with us without infringing our owned or licensed patents, as the patents on sunitinib expired in August 2021.
-GB-401 includes our proprietary beta-adrenergic blocking agent prodrug molecule in our proprietary sustained release formulation technology.
-If a competitor develops a product that uses a different prodrug of the same beta-blocker, or the beta-blocker itself, or uses a delivery system that is different from our proprietary sustained release formulation technologies, then it may be able to compete with our GB-401 product without infringing our owned or licensed patent claims.
+GB-401 includes our proprietary beta-adrenergic blocking agent prodrug molecule in our proprietary sustained release formulation technologies, then it may be able to compete with our GB-401 product without infringing our owned or licensed patent claims.
 Likewise, GB-501 is a recombinant adeno-associated virus (AAV)-based construct encoding L-iduronidase for use in treating Mucopolysaccharidosis type I (MPS I) corneal clouding.
 If a competitor develops a product that uses a non-AAV construct or delivery mechanism to deliver L-iduronidase to the cornea, then it may be able to compete with our GB-501 product without infringing our licensed patent claims.
 GB-601 includes our proprietary cyclic guanosine monophosphate analog for the treatment of retinitis pigmentosa (RP).
 If a competitor develops a cGMP analog not encompassed by our owned patent claims, then it may be able to compete with our GB-601 product without infringing.
 Consequently, our competitors may independently develop competing products that do not infringe our patents or other intellectual property.
-To the extent a competitor can develop similar products using a different delivery system, microparticle or molecule, our patents may not prev
+To the extent a competitor can develop similar products using a different delivery system, microparticle or molecule, our patents may not prevent them from directly competing with us.